 The gas detection system should be connected to a suppression system that will activate on the second stage of an alarm condition.

-Disclaimer: The installation of a fire suppression system should not be a substitute for: structural fire resistance, safe packaging and storge methods, proper handling of materials, or staff training.
+Disclaimer: The installation of a fire suppression system should not be a substitute for structural fire resistance, safe packaging and storage methods, proper handling of materials, or staff training.